cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 ## Overloading

-Greenplum Database allows function overloading; that is, the same name can be used for several different functions so long as they have distinct input argument types.
+Cloudberry Database allows function overloading; that is, the same name can be used for several different functions so long as they have distinct input argument types.
 Whether or not you use it, this capability entails security precautions when calling functions in databases where some users mistrust other users; refer to [Functions](https://www.postgresql.org/docs/12/typeconv-func.html) in the PostgreSQL documentation for more information.

 Two functions are considered the same if they have the same names and input argument types, ignoring any `OUT` parameters.
 Thus for example these declarations conflict: